kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 Wow!
 Easy!
 But...
 Wait.
 Is processor field a dict?
 Damn it.

 Python don't perform type checking at constructor and do not parse `Processor` class.
-Well, time to go to stackowerflow.
+Well, this is the time to go to stackowerflow.

 ## Solution that required yaml tags and almost works

-I read stackowerflow answers and PyYaml documentation and fild out that you can mark your yaml doc with tags for types.
+I've read stackowerflow answers and PyYaml documentation and have found out that you can mark your yaml doc with tags for types.
 Your classes must be descendants of `YAMLObject` and so my `config_with_tag.py` will look like this:

 ```python